Arksine/moonraker/docs/printer_objects.md

 /// tip
 The `max_velocity`, `max_accel`, `minimum_cruise_ratio`, and
 `square_corner_velocity` can be changed by the `SET_VELOCITY_LIMIT` gcode command.
-Their default values may be configured the `[printer]` section of Klipper's `printer.cfg`.
+Their default values may be configured in the `[printer]` section of Klipper's `printer.cfg`.
 ///